Bonnie Klein Rhoden, Esq.

 - Real Property, Trust & Estate Section of the ABA, Member Past

 “I pride myself on the relationships I build with my clients.” says Ms. Rhoden, “At times I am a client’s only local family and at other times I become an extension of the family.
 This type of trust is imperative to successfully managing my clients’ legal needs.”

-Ms. Rhoden works closely with Attorney Ken Rhoden on family law cases such as divorce, modification for alimony or child support, and relocation of children.
+Ms. Rhoden works closely with Attorney Ken Rhoden on family law cases such as divorce, modification for alimony or child support, relocation of children, paternity, relocation of children and many other cases that fall under Family Law.
 As a team the two attorneys offer strong client support and a highly experienced litigator to all family law clients.